 Imagine you need to edit and sign PDF docs which are one of crypto-ransomware types targeted, so you go to G Suite Marketplace and look for a program to help you with that.
 If you are not a big fan of Gantt charts in MS Project and think your in-house project management tools might not be enough, you then opt for a tool that helps you create, track, and share schedules with the team and stakeholders online.
 Another popular program that can save time is cloud-based file format converter.
 If your business is into design, there are a number of applications (basic and advanced ones) to touch up and edit photos in the cloud.
 This is not an exhaustive list of third-party apps that can both do good and bad to your work process.

 Opportunities are infinite with all the utilities that you can connect to your Google Drive.
 Some of them prove to be trustworthy; others are less reliable and could be malicious.
 Security experts predict that malicious applications will infect cloud storages with ransomware through encrypted files omitting G Sync software.
-Ransomware will mature towards infecting applications developed by trusted companies and taking access to end-users’ data through these apps.
+Ransomware will mature towards infecting cloud applications developed by trusted companies and taking access to end-users’ data through these apps.

 A level of risk to corporate data depends on the permission level requested by application.
 Being granted access to manage data, an app can encipher them.
 Usually this application access is given by a user: a Request for Permission window is shown before installation and launch.